dabdevs/patient-registration-api/README.md

 ```

-13. Run database migrations and run the seeders:
+13. Run the database migrations and the seeders:

 ```bash
 php artisan migrate --seed